Back-to-School Breakfast Celebration

 Breakfast Pro Tip

 Don’t overdo it on the food.
 Kids do not eat a lot before school, especially on the first day when they can be nervous.
 Make sure there is an assortment of protein, pastries, fruit, and drinks.
-Muffins and doughnuts are always a hit, but make sure there to balance your menu with a protein so you don’t send them away with a sugar buzz!
+Muffins and doughnuts are always a hit, but make sure there to balance your menu with protein so you don’t send them away with a sugar buzz!

 Timing is Everything